guix77/react-blockcerts/README.md

 # React Blockcerts

-**July 23, 2020: This project is not maintained for now, in favor of Auther, a complete Blockcerts v2 opensource solution https://github.com/AutherOrg**
+**July 23, 2020: This project is not maintained any more for now.
+There is the new Auther project, a complete Blockcerts v2 opensource solution https://github.com/AutherOrg**

 ## Introduction